Krste Misirkov: Legacy

-View of Misirkov in North Macedonia
+North Macedonia

-In North Macedonia, Misirkov is regarded as the forefather of the Macedonian nation and as the most prominent Macedonian cultural and national worker in the early 20th century, who set the principles of the standard Macedonian.
-Misirkov is also the author of the first scientific magazine in Macedonian and because of his contributions to the Macedonian national cause, he has been widely regarded as the greatest Macedonian of the 20th century by the Macedonian public.
+In North Macedonia, Misirkov is regarded as the forefather of the Macedonian nation.
+Ristovski described him as "the most eminent, most significant and more versatile cultural and national worker before liberation".
+He was recognized as the greatest Macedonian of the 20th century by the Macedonian public in the 2000s in a survey by the newspaper Vreme.
+Misirkov is regarded as the author of the first scientific magazine in Macedonian.
 After World War II, the new Macedonian historiography started to regard Misirkov's persona highly.
-His work and ideas, especially On Macedonian Matters, became a major field of exploration for scholars from the Macedonian Academy of Sciences and Arts, who used them as one of the basis to support the claim that there was a Macedonian national consciousness as early as the 19th century.
-In his honor, many books and scientific works have been published and the Institute for Macedonian language "Krste Misirkov" is named after him.
+His work and ideas, especially On Macedonian Matters, became a major field of exploration for scholars from the Macedonian Academy of Sciences and Arts, who used them as a basis to support the claim that there was a Macedonian national consciousness as early as the 19th century.
+The Institute for Macedonian language "Krste Misirkov" has been named after him since 1953.
+The Macedonian historiography sees his work as a scientific continuation of Gjorgji Pulevski's work.
+Macedonian organizations, such as the association of writers, have unsuccessfully lobbied for the transfer of the remains of Misirkov from Bulgaria to North Macedonia.
+His grandson, Boris Misirkov, said that he and his family are not interested in the proposed transfer.

-There was a debate about Misirkov's ethnicity in North Macedonia issued by Dr. Rastislav Terzioski, who brought to light memos from Russian archives which clearly stated his pro-Bulgarian positions.
+There was a debate about Misirkov's ethnicity in North Macedonia issued by Rastislav Terzioski, who brought to light memos from Russian archives which clearly stated his pro-Bulgarian positions.
 The publication of his 1913 diary, which revealed his pro-Bulgarian views, sparked a major controversy in Skopje.
+The Social Democratic Union of Macedonia called for the dismissal of Zoran Todorovski, who was then director of the State Archives of Macedonia.
+Macedonian scholars have dismissed any dillemma about his national identity.
+Regarding Misirkov's signature as a "Macedonian Bulgarian", a Macedonian philologist argued:

+The signature Macedonian Bulgarian only points to the historical context of the non-existence of an independent Macedonian state.
+All this is just taken out of context, from a linguistic aspect the phrase can certainly be commented on, it is one thing to be a citizen somewhere, it is another to belong ethnically to someone and have the feeling.
+Misirkov in many missions, before the end of his life, when he says, the feeling that I am Macedonian should be the highest of all in the world.

-The Social Democratic Union of Macedonia even called for the dismissal of Zoran Todorovski, who was then director of the State Archives of Macedonia.
-Regarding Misirkov's signature as a "Macedonian Bulgarian", the Macedonian historians and linguists argue that it means a Macedonian person with a Bulgarian citizenship.
-On the other hand, according to Dr. Vlado Popovski, Misirkov's usage of the term "Macedonian Bulgarian" was only a tactic as a consequence of the Balkan Wars and the Bucharest Agreement.
-Furthermore, per Popovski, he considered that since it is not allowed to be a separate political unit, is better for Macedonia to remain whole than to be divided among the Balkan states and in that sense, he gives preference to Bulgaria on the basis of historical ties and on cultural closeness.
-The academic Blaže Ristovski has espoused similar view, that this were not genuine beliefs and sentiments of Misirkov but were dictated by the conditions of the time.
-Also per Ristovski, based on the testimony of Misirkov’s son and grand-daughter, when Misirkov lived in Sofia, and particularly in Bessarabia, he had to assist the Bulgarians because they were more numerous compared to the Macedonians, who were few.
-In 1914 and many times after that, Misirkov repeated his views about the Macedonian national existence.
+Ristovski said that Misirkov's support of the unification of Macedonia with Bulgaria did not reflect his genuine beliefs and sentiments, but was dictated by the conditions of the time.
+Also per Ristovski, based on the testimony of Misirkov's son and grand-daughter, when Misirkov lived in Sofia, and particularly in Bessarabia, he had to assist the Bulgarians because they were more numerous compared to the Macedonians, who were few.
+Per Macedonian revisionist historian Zoran Todorovski, the Macedonian historiography deliberately concealed Misirkov's behavior and writings during the Balkan Wars.